What To Know About Placenta Accreta

 What is placenta accreta?

-The placenta provides nutrients and support to a fetus during pregnancy.
 After your baby is born, the placenta detaches from the uterine wall and gets delivered.
 Placenta accreta happens when the placenta is attached too deeply to the uterus.

 Early recognition and delivery planning is critical for women with this pregnancy complication to prevent serious harm to mother and baby.